jeromesegura/VPNrotator/README.md

 On first setup, you will need to create profiles to add new VPN providers.
 This requires the URL to a ZIP for .ovpn files and your username and password for that VPN provider.
 The script will then download and sort all the .ovpn files automatically into folders by country and provider.

+# OVPN files configuration

 The naming convention for the ovpn files is: ``[2 letter country code].[State/City(optional)].[protocol](optional).ovpn``

 Example: ``US.ILLINOIS.tcp.ovpn``

+You may wish to use one of the existing VPN provider configurations located [here](https://github.com/jeromesegura/VPNrotator/tree/master/configs) (please note you will need to purchase a subscription from the respective providers).

 ![alt text](https://github.com/malwareinfosec/vpnrotator/blob/master/img/rotator.gif)